girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

     `git checkout -b <your-branch-name>`

 - **Update the changes to repo**: Add your solution in the new branch.
 The solution must be in a specified format.
 Your code should be inside the SOLUTIONS folder of the respective problem statement.
 The codes/files should be inside a single folder following specific naming convention.
-The folder name should be your name.
+The folder name should be `<your githubId>_<your name>`.
   - Root Folder
     - Problem Statement
       - Solutions